samsung-cnct/k2/roadmap.md

 # Roadmap for kraken-lib and Related Projects
 As the most important piece of our tool chain, kraken-lib drives the roadmaps for other projects.
 If those other projects require significant effort, we will start a stub mention here so we address it during normal project planning and grooming.

 This roadmap only includes large-effort issues we believe to be of strategic importance.
-Ad-hoc client work will usually rise directly to the top and may cause this roadmap to be rearranged.
+Ad-hoc client work will usually rise directly to the top and may prompt rearranging this roadmap.

 ## Work Planned ##
 Below are the main features to which we have agreed, ordered by when we'll start them.
 Also included are some general notes for feature expectations.
 The notes should not be viewed as complete requirements, merely directionally correct.